 An abbreviated version of the COPE has also been created, if you have time constraints or high response burden.

-If you are interested in assessing in Spanish, the abbreviated version was translated into (western hemisphere) Spanish by our research group, and can be found here.
-The full COPE has been translated (independently) into Spanish Spanish by Dr. Esther Calvete, of the University of Deusto in Bilbao, Spain.
-It can be found here.
-I believe that the COPE has been translated by at least one team into French.
+The COPE is available in several languages other than English, though I do not have links to all the versions that have been created.
+The full COPE has been translated into Spanish Spanish by Dr. Esther Calvete, of the University of Deusto in Bilbao, Spain; it can be found here.
+The Brief COPE was translated into western-hemisphere Spanish by our research group; it can be found here.
+The full COPE has also been translated to Chinese; it can be found here.
+The Brief COPE in Chinese can be found here.
+I believe that the COPE has also been translated by at least one team into French.
 Contact Dr. Lise Fillion at the University Laval in Quebec: Lise.Fillion@fsi.ulaval.ca

 Citation to the full COPE: Carver, C. S., Scheier, M.